- Duration: 9 Days / 8 Nights

 After that, you’ll return to your Cairo hotel for the night.

-Day 9: Say Goodbye to Egypt and Begin Your Luxury Vacation
+Day 9: Say Goodbye to Egypt and End Your 9 Days Luxury Holiday

 On your last day in Egypt, you will have your farewell breakfast before heading to Cairo airport to return home safely with the best memories, bringing your trip to a close.
 Hint: To adapt your requirements and meet your demands, you may offer your opinions about adding or eliminating any trips from your tour schedule.